yuval-a/deriveODM/readme.md

 #### Database persistence callbacks

+Derive has several predefined callbacks defined on the Model class level, are available to all Model instances, and can be overriden in a child class, or in the model definition itself.
+These method names start with an underscore (`_`).
+Derive also allows defining callback methods on specific instances, these method names start with `$_`.

 ##### `_inserted()`

 If you need to know exactly when an object is actually persisted in the database every instance has a built-in instance method: `_inserted()` which is called as soon as it's inserted in the DB.